AbsaOSS/enceladus/_docs/2.0.0/usage/menas-api.md

 #### Example Export Response for Schema

 On success, it is the same as JSON payload of update or create API, depending if the entity name already existed or not.
+Response code is 201.

 On failure, you will get a list of errors produced by the validation like bellow